cnsgithub/mojarra-ajax/README.md

-# mojarra-ajax
+# myfaces-ajax
-Minimal demo to reproduce some issues with mojarra partial update.
+Minimal demo to reproduce some issues with myfaces partial update.

 To reproduce just run
 ````bash